matthamil/React-VR-Frogger/README.md

 ## Attributions

-All assets in the `static_assets` directory are Creative Commons licensed works (except the frog model and material).
+All assets in the `static_assets` directory are Creative Commons licensed works (This excludes the frog model and material.
+You will need to download the frog assets in the list below or provide your own model.).
 The following is a list of asset packs used in this project:

 1. [3D Nature Pack](http://kenney.nl) - [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/)
 1. [3D Landscape Assets v2](http://www.racoon-media.nl) - [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/)